pass-culture/pass-culture-app-native/doc/development/general-info-web.md

 Keep in mind to [do the following change to not run into CORS errors](./general-info-web.md#requests-blocked-by-cors-policy).

+If you use the command `yarn vite build`, vite defaults to using the production values for environnement variables.
+It's usually better to use the commands available in `package.json` and make a mindful choice of what environnement you want you build to run in.

 ## Browser compatibility

 We currently tested/support the browsers specified in `src/web/SupportedBrowsersGate.tsx`.